-This event is an early entry and must be submitted to the ESC office for judging prior to the convention.
-Refer to the Deadlines in the WYNTK Booklet for submission dates.
+This event is an early entry and must be submitted online for judging prior to the convention.
+Refer to the Deadlines in the WYNTK Booklet for submission dates & details.

 PLEASE REFER TO PLATFORM GENERAL GUIDELINES BEFORE PREPARING THE RADIO PROGRAM.